 Structural Damage from Moisture

 When any home is constructed over an exposed dirt crawlspace, it’s a recipe for disaster.
 The ground below most homes contains large amounts of moisture – which enters an exposed crawlspace as a water vapor and, in some cases, may even become puddled water.
 When you combine that moisture with the dark and dank conditions of a crawlspace, you have a destructive environment where mold thrives and spreads at an alarming rate across any organic material.
 Rot and decay sets in and eventually leads to structural damage to floor joists and framing as well as other serious and costly problems.

 The Efficiency of A Closed Crawlspace

 You’re heating and air-conditioning system has to work a lot harder to heat or cool the air seeping into your home from an exposed crawlspace.
-In the summer, hot outside air enters the crawlspace, causing condensation on ductwork and plumbing pipes, thereby adding to moisture issues, when this air rises into your home taxing the air conditioning system.
-In the winter, the heating system has to work harder to heat both the cold color and the air coming in from below.
+In the summer, hot outside air enters the crawlspace, causing condensation on ductwork and plumbing pipes, thereby adding to moisture issues.
+This air rises into your home and taxes the air conditioning system.
+In the winter, the heating system has to work harder to heat both the cold house and the air coming in from below.
 A fully-insulated crawlspace keeps the air beneath your home dry and at an even temperature year round.
 Consequently, a closed crawlspace system will typically save you 18% or more on your home’s annual heating and cooling costs.

 Free Crawlspace Assessment and Estimate

-On our initial visit to your home, we’ll evaluate your crawlspace and determine the extent of work required and which system (or combination of systems) will be required to properly treat the space.
-We will then recommend the best system to properly treat the space.
+On our initial visit to your home, we’ll evaluate your crawlspace and determine the extent of work required and which system (or combination of systems) might be beneficial to properly treat the space.
+We will then recommend the best system to meet your needs.

 How to Evaluate an Estimate